2000jedi/Stack_IR_Interpreter/spec.md

 # Specification of the Intermediate Representation for a Rust VM

+> The project is defered as the 3-address-form IR is prioritized for enhanced JIT support.

 ## Object Representation

 Each data in the VM is stored as an `atom` onto the stack or the heap.
 An `atom` stores a few tags along with the data.
 The data structure of an `object` is described below, with a field name and a description of the field: